gjsify/ts-for-gir/README.md

 [Examples](/examples/README.md) - Take a look at many different examples to see how you can use TypeScript with different bundlers.
 [CLI](/packages/cli/README.md) - Learn about the CLI options and what to keep in mind when using them.
 [Development](/DEVELOPMENT.md) - Learn how you can contribute to this project.
+[GNOME Shell Extension Types](https://github.com/gjsify/gnome-shell) - Additional hand written type definitions for GNOME Shell Extensions.

 ## Related Projects